See a red squirrel at Borthwood Copse walk

 Borthwood Copse, Alverstone Road, Winford, Isle of Wight.
 PO36 0LDRoute details and mapDownload as a print friendly PDF

 This short atmospheric walk in a secluded part of the Island takes you through woods that are home to an Isle of Wight speciality: the red squirrel.
+It is a particularly beautiful place to be when the trees take on their autumn colours in October and early November.

 - Bus stop